Ivo-Balbaert/The_Way_to_Jai/book/12_Basics of structs.md

     location        : Vector2;
 }
 ```
 All struct fields are _public_: they can be read and even changed everywhere!
-This means that any function can modify and change a struct's member fields.
+This means that any function can modify and change a structs member fields.
 There is a convention to prefix fields which should be private by `_`, but the compiler does not enforce that: there is no built in feature to make a member field private.
-A struct field can be of type void, for example to put notes on struct members that do not take up space (see 13.1_unions.jai).
+A struct field can be of type void, for example to put notes on struct members that do not take up space (see *13.1_unions.jai*).

 A struct definition must occur in a data scope (see § 7).

 Declaring a struct doesn't allocate memory, it just defines a kind of template or blue-print for a data structure to be defined in imperative scope.
 An **instance** or object of a struct is created with for example:
 `bob: Person;`
 Here the instance is `bob`, and the struct is `Person`.
-When this code executes, memory is allocated (when nothing else is specified, all members get their default zero values).
+When this code executes, memory is allocated.
+When nothing else is specified, all members get their default zero values.

 > A struct cannot be casted to a bool.

 ## 12.2 Making struct variables
 When defining a struct no variable is defined, so no memory is allocated yet.
 You have to define a struct variable, like this:  `v: Vector2;`
-This variable v **is defined on the stack**, in § 12.5 we'll see how to make a struct on the heap.
+This variable v **is defined on the stack**, in § 12.5 we'll see how to make a struct on the heap with New.
 All data values are contiguous in memory, that is: they are packed together successively in the order in which they are defined.

 How can we access the data in a field?